 Thanks to a joint effort with the European Commission and the support from the Management Board, the Agency was granted 12 additional TAs to its establishment plan to implement the Strengthening Plan.
 However, these additional resources must be financed within the existing budget envelope, with no additional subsidy allocation, which creates a budgetary pressure on the Agency.
-The Agency proposes in SPD 2024-2026 a robust budget allocation, which copes with this pressure and provides resources for different essential activities.
-However, the budget is based on the assumption that the EC draft budget proposal will be confirmed at the end of the EU budget negotiation cycle.
-Any cut applied to this envelope would jeopardize the basic business continuity for the Agency's functions and will affect the level of ambition and commitment for the proposed activities in 2024.
+In addition, the volatility related to indexation adds an addition degree of uncertainty.
+The Agency will closely monitor all factors impacting the budget and will revise and revisit its proposal in the course of 2024 with caution and regularity.

-The Agency will pay significant attention to a regular monitoring of the SPD implementation in terms of outputs, resource consumption and revenues, which can allow for agile responses and possible adaptation of its work programme.
+The Agency will also pay significant attention to a regular monitoring of the SPD implementation in terms of outputs, resource consumption and revenues, which can allow for agile responses and possible adaptation of its work programme.
 The Agency will continue to work together with the pool of experts for the mutual benefit of the cooperation between the Agency and the NSAs.
 This cooperation may also help the Agency to tackle capacity shortages, as well as language skills gaps.
 In addition, the Agency will strive for continuously improving its efficiency in delivering the expected outputs, as well as its overall performance in contributing to the expected outcomes and impacts.